 Public Spaces Policy

 The Board of Directors and staff of the Sawyer Free Library welcome the use of the library’s meeting rooms by community groups.
-All libraries are forums for information and ideas.
-Available meeting room space may be reserved for not-for-profit civic, educational and cultural activities, as well as discussion of current public questions and concerns.
-The Library makes its facilities available on an equitable basis without restrictions based on race, color, religious creed, national origin, gender, handicap (disability) or sexual orientation and shall not infringe upon free speech rights except in accordance with the relevant laws and regulations.
+Available meeting room spaces may be reserved for not-for-profit civic, educational and cultural activities, as well as discussion of current public questions and concerns, and for-profit activities such as co-working, business meetings, and solo-entrepreneurship.
+The Library facilities are available on an equitable basis without restrictions based on race, color, religious creed, national origin, gender, disability or sexual orientation and shall not infringe upon free speech rights except in accordance with the relevant laws and regulations.
 Permission to use a library meeting space does not constitute or imply library endorsement of the policies of any organization or the views expressed in the meeting.

-All organizations or groups shall indemnify and hold harmless the Gloucester Lyceum and Sawyer Free Library, Inc., its staff, or the City of Gloucester from any claims, suits, or actions of any kind arising from or related to any negligent act, omission or error of the organization resulting in personal injuries or property damage arising from or related to the organization’s use of the meeting room.
+All organizations or groups shall agree in writing indemnify and hold harmless the Gloucester Lyceum and Sawyer Free Library, Inc., its staff, or the City of Gloucester from any claims, suits, or actions of any kind arising from or related to any negligent act, omission or error of the organization resulting in personal injuries or property damage arising from or related to the organization’s use of the meeting spaces.

 Reservations for meeting spaces are on a first-come, first-served basis.
 All technology requirements must be arranged at the time of reservation.
 Library-or City-sponsored meetings have priority and the library reserves the right to preempt any scheduled meeting for any reason.
 Every effort will be made to give advance notice of such preemption.

 The library seeks to encourage the broadest use of the library’s public spaces.